nbari/dbre/content/_index.md

 - **Submit Tutorials:** Offer step-by-step guides on DBRE tools and practices.

 Together, let's build a comprehensive resource that helps everyone enhance their database reliability and performance.

-Join us, share your insights, and help us create a thriving community at DBRE.xyz!
+Join us, share your insights, and help us create a thriving community at DBRE.xyz 🌱.